faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

 for an explanation of these categories. <br>  While the GM model is sequential and focuses on the determinants of the bid-ask spread, Kyle model is more geared towards optimal strategies for the market maker and the informed trader (sorry uninformed folks).
 What makes this model interesting is that it takes into account strategic behavior.
-Market participants "know" about the role and the objectives of the other parties.
+Market participants are aware of the others' objectives and information, and they strategically react to this awareness.
 In the GM model we already saw that the market maker is trying to make inference about the source of the market orders.
 In this model the informed trader will play strategically as well.
 Specifically, he is aware that other market participants will try to extract as much value as possible from his actions and eat into his projected profit.
-He needs to choose is actions to make the other players as uncertain as possible about the extent of his presence in the market.
+He needs to choose his actions to make the other players as uncertain as possible about the extent of his presence in the market.
 While the informed trader will choose his strategy to maximise his profit, the market maker will choose the way to price the asset s.t. his expected profit is $0$.
 This last condition is usually explained through perfect competition between market makers, and ensures that the market maker is providing